Mihaicv/Ask-Mate/README.md

 <img src="images/poza2.jpg" width="400" >

-The comments at questions can receive answers.
-Also, the answers can be deleted, edited, voted and recive replay.
+The questions's comments can be replied with answers.
+Also, the answers can be deleted, edited, voted and can be replaied.

 <img src="images/poza3.jpg" width="400" >

 Other features of application witch users can see:
-- list users can use application
+- the users's list who use application
-- users can add tags of questions and can see list of tags
+- the users can add tags of questions and can see list of tags
-- the questions can be sorted about: submissionn time,views, votes, message, title.
-Also, this serching can be ascendin or descending
+- the questions can be sorted such as: submissionn time,views, votes, message, title.
+In addition, the searching can be ascending or descending
-- users can search about letters
+- users can search about words or letters